Horse clipping tips and advice

 Take care on certain areas such as the belly and around the sheath/groin area and stifle.
 The skin in these areas is particularly sensitive so ensure your clippers are cool and you use your other hand to keep the skin flat.

 Always start at the shoulder and take long even strokes, overlapping each time to prevent lines.
 Ask someone to help you clip the elbows as you will need the horse’s leg to be held up and forward.
 Be aware that horses are very sensitive and ticklish here so run the clippers slowly and gently around the joint.

-A blanket clip is the style of cutting a horses coat when it is longer during the winter months.
+A blanket clip is the style of cutting a horse's coat when it is longer during the winter months.
 Giving your horse a blanket clip helps the horse to stay cool; having lots of hair under the saddle blanket is not comfortable for the horse.
 Horses are brilliant at storing heat but not losing it so you have to help them regulate their temperature by giving them a blanket clip.
 Clipping is simple and makes a great deal of difference.
-Here is an example video of how to blanket clip your horse.

 For In-depth videos and a step-by-step guide on how to clip professionally, visit our youtube channel: https://www.youtube.com/user/HorsemartVideos